Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Chem My Hien (Cai Xep hamlet, Dat Mui commune, Ngoc Hien district) has a grandson in grade 3 at school, who goes to school by boat every day.

 “It is very difficult for students to go to school here.
-They have to wake up very early to prepare for school.
-The river is deep and the water flows fast.
-I am not comfortable letting my child take the boat alone, especially during the rainy season.
+They have to wake up very early to get ready for school.
+The river is deep and the water is strong.
+I do not feel comfortable letting my child take the boat alone, especially during the rainy season.
 So I have to leave my job to go to school with him to take care of him,” said Mrs. Hien.

 Nearly 80% of students at the school go to school by water.
 Photo: Nhat Ho